osuosl/ganeti_webmgr/docs/source/getting_started/configuring.rst

 .. _`YAML`: http://www.yaml.org/

+|gwm| supports ``settings.py`` for those that do not wish to use YAML; however,
+YAML configuration is preferred.
+The YAML configuration method makes it much easier to store settings outside of the project's repository, which makes managing settings with a configuration management tool easier and safer.

 The YAML configuration file is always named ``config.yml``.
 You can customize the location |gwm| looks for this file by setting the ``GWM_CONFIG_DIR`` environmental variable.
 The current default is ``/opt/ganeti_webmgr/config``.

-So by default you will need to put your yaml config in ``/opt/ganeti_webmgr/config/config.yml``.
+By default you will need to put your yaml config in ``/opt/ganeti_webmgr/config/config.yml``.
 If you want to customize the location you can set ``GWM_CONFIG_DIR`` like so::